BananiumLabs/NativeScriptTesting/app/README.md

 Execute the following command to create an app from this template:

 ```
-tns create my-app-name --template tns-template-tab-navigation-ts
+tns create my-app-name --template tns-template-tab-navigation-ng
 ```

-> Note: This command will create a new NativeScript app that uses the latest version of this template published to [npm] (https://www.npmjs.com/package/tns-template-tab-navigation-ts).
+> Note: This command will create a new NativeScript app that uses the latest version of this template published to [npm] (https://www.npmjs.com/package/tns-template-tab-navigation-ng).

 If you want to create a new app that uses the source of the template from the `master` branch, you can execute the following:

 ```
-tns create my-app-name --template https://github.com/NativeScript/template-tab-navigation-ts
+tns create my-app-name --template https://github.com/NativeScript/template-tab-navigation-ng
 ```

 **NB:** Please, have in mind that the master branch may refer to dependencies that are not on NPM yet!